maateen/bangla-web-fonts/fonts/noto-serif-bengali/_index.md

 - Consistent cross-platform rendering

 ## License

-Licensed under the [SIL Open Font License](https://openfontlicense.org/open-font-license-official-text/), Version 1.1.
-Free for both personal and commercial use.
-Full license details available at [Google Fonts](https://fonts.google.com/noto/specimen/Noto+Serif+Bengali/about).
+This font software is licensed under the **[SIL Open Font License](https://openfontlicense.org/)**, Version 1.1, which is a free and open-source license specifically designed for fonts and related software that allows for redistribution, modification, and use in both commercial and non-commercial projects while maintaining certain requirements for attribution and licensing consistency.